YenChengLai/constellation-backend/README.md

 `POST /signup`

-- Description: Registers a new user
+- Description: Registers a new user.
 - Request Body:

 ```json